 The length of the stay in Egypt and the span of the oppression during that sojourn is the subject of much controversy among scholars; yet for all that, the biblical solution is very forthright.
-It merely requires that the researcher bring to the problem the proper frame of reference.
+It merely requires the researcher bring to the problem the appropriate frame of reference.
 This includes an abiding commitment to the fact that he is dealing with material which has been supernaturally given to man, providentially preserved over the centuries and hence is still infallible.

 Thus no doubt or allowance for error in the Text will be made and the resulting chronology will reflect the honoring of all Scripture (in context) that bears on the area under study.
-Anything else is neither the world view of a biblicist nor the work of a biblicist.
+Anything else is neither the world view of a Biblicist nor the work of a Biblicist.

 Having established 1491 as the year of Exodus from Chart 1 (see Chart 3, lower left), 430 years are added.
 This represents the time from that point unto the covenant which God made with Abraham when he entered the land of Canaan (Gen. 12:4; Exo.
 12:40; Gal.3:17).
-This takes us pp. 376-378.

-James B. Pritchard, Ancient Near East Text [hereafter designated ANET], (Princeton: University Press, 1969), to 1921 BC, the year Abraham departed from Haran after the death of his father (Terah) and entered into Canaan.
+This takes us to 1921 BC, the year Abraham departed from Haran after the death of his father (Terah) and entered into Canaan.